grc-iit/coeus-adapter/test/jarvis/jarvis_coeus/jarvis_coeus/openfoam/README.md

-Openfoam is a fuild dynamic application.
+Openfoam is a fully dynamic application.

 # Install openfoam
 use spack to install openfoam